-How do these discussions connect to the College of Early Childhood Educators' Code of Ethics and Standards of Practice?

-How do educators bring aspects of children's home life into the program?
+Possible Questions for Reflection during Activity: How do these discussions connect to the College of Early Childhood Educators' Code of Ethics and Standards of Practice?
+Points to Ponder for Pedagogical Leaders: How do educators bring aspects of children's home life into the program?
 How can you support families' capabilities rather than their challenges?